cmwetherell/assistants-examples/README.md

 ## Introduction

 Welcome to the my repository exploring the use of AI Assistants!
-This repository contains several examples to help get you started..
+This repository contains several examples to help get you started.
 To get started with development, you need to set up a Poetry environment.
 Follow the steps below to clone the repository and set up the environment.

 ## Prerequisites